 Our aim is to explain and predict difficulty of individual problems.
 As the first step it is necessary to specify a fair and robust measure of difficulty.
 There are several natural measures of difficulty: time taken to solve a problem, number of moves necessary to solve a problem, number of solvers who successfully solved a problem.
-It turns out that all these measures are highly correlated (see [10]), i.e., it seems plausible that any single of them sufficiently captures a concept of problem difficulty.
+It turns out that all these measures are highly correlated, i.e., it seems plausible that any single of them sufficiently captures a concept of problem difficulty.

 In the rest of the paper we use as a difficulty measure the median solving time of successful attempts.
+Figure 2 shows the relation between this measure and number of successful solvers (r = -0.95).

-Figure 2 shows the distribution of solving time using the boxplot method; problems are sorted by the median time (our measure of difficulty).
+Figure 3 shows the distribution of solving time using the boxplot method; problems are sorted by the median time (our measure of difficulty).
 The solving time median varies from one minute to almost one hour.
 This result is interesting because we are working with very similar Sokoban problems - all levels have exactly four boxes and the size and topology of the underlying maze is in all cases also very similar.